 - Shortbread: The buttery, dense flavor and texture of shortbread is delicious with Costa Rican or Brazilian coffees, or with a caffè breve.

 - Sweet Breads: Zucchini bread with nuts is amazing with Colombian coffee.
 Banana nut bread is great with Costa Rican, Kenyan, or Kona coffee, and pumpkin bread with nuts is incredible with Colombian or Costa Rican coffee.
 They're all great with espresso con panna.

 Breakfast Food Pairings

-- Eggs and bacon/sausage - This American-style breakfast is great with medium-roast Costa Rican coffee.
+- Eggs and Bacon or Sausage: This American-style breakfast is great with a medium roast Costa Rican coffee.

-- Omelets with Mushrooms, Basil and/or Chevre - Java, Sumatra and Indonesian coffee can handle the full flavors of savory brunch foods like omelets.
+- Omelets: Coffees from Java, Sumatra, and Indonesia can handle the full flavors of savory brunch foods like omelets.

-- Oatmeal - Light-roast Kona or Nicaraguan coffee is ideal with oatmeal.
+- Oatmeal: A light roast Kona or Nicaraguan coffee is ideal with oatmeal.

-- Quiche - The full, savory flavors of many Pacific Island coffees is great with quiche.
+- Quiche: The full, savory flavors of many Pacific Island coffees are great with quiche.

 - Wheat Toast: Light or medium roast Costa Rican, Colombian, Guatemalan, and Brazilian coffees are great with simple, grainy breakfasts, such as toast or cereal.
 Cappuccino and cafè au lait are also worth trying with simple breakfasts.